infertux/infertux.github.io/source/_posts/2013-11-03-how-to-remove-an-email-address-from-a-gpg-key.markdown

 ---

 This is a quick _howto_ to explain how to remove one of the identities of your GPG key.
-This is particularly useful if this email address is longer yours for some reason.
+This is particularly useful if this email address is no longer yours for some reason.

 Unless you've never published your key to a public server (unlikely!), you can't _delete_ an email address from your GPG key, but you can _revoke_ it.